oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/optimizer/optimizer.md

     >>> ...
     ```

-    Thish command finds matches played by every player in our database, in every region.
+    This command finds matches played by every player in our database, in every region.
 This allows us to obtain more matches per player, in case the player travels abroad from their original region, e.g. to compete internationally.

     > This only extracts Match IDs.
 Processing these IDs is done in the next section